hashicorp/terraform-provider-azurerm/website/docs/r/postgresql_flexible_server.html.markdown

 The following arguments are supported:

 * `name` - (Required) The name which should be used for this PostgreSQL Flexible Server.
 Changing this forces a new PostgreSQL Flexible Server to be created.

-This must be unique across the entire Azure service, not just within the resource group.
+~> **Note** This must be unique across the entire Azure service, not just within the resource group.

 * `resource_group_name` - (Required) The name of the Resource Group where the PostgreSQL Flexible Server should exist.
 Changing this forces a new PostgreSQL Flexible Server to be created.